klipsey/RedGuyMod/README.md

 ## Known Issues
 - Killing Kjaro and Runald elder lems with Brutalize prevents them from dropping their respective bands
-- Grabbing flying bosses results in weird collision issues- the fix has to be hardcoded which will take some time to get around to for all of them

 ## Future Plans
 - Proper skins